 It’s confusing that the chairman is dead set against reclassifying ISPs as common carriers when his public-facing rhetoric implies that he does indeed believe ISPs to be common carriers.

 At the May meeting where the Commission unveiled its proposal, Chairman Wheeler said “Let’s look at how the internet works at the retail level ...
 The consumer accesses the internet using connectivity provided by an internet service provider.
 That connectivity should be open and inviolate; it is the simple purchase of a pathway.
 I believe it would be commercially unreasonable — and therefore not permitted — for the ISP not to deliver the contracted-for open pathway.”

 The “simple purchase of a pathway” is merely a popular translation of the legal definition of a common-carrier telecommunications service: a service offered to the public that enables the transmission of information of a user’s choosing, between points specified by the user, without change to the form or content of the information.

-The open Internet has become the principle medium through which we express ourselves and through which we access information.
-The Web is our debate hall, it is our printing press — it’s our paperboy.
-Journalists, artists, governments and innovative thinkers have relied on the open Web to collaborate and to usher our culture into the future.
+The open internet has become the principal medium through which we express ourselves and through which we access information.
+The web is our debate hall, it’s our printing press — it’s our paperboy.
+Journalists, artists, governments and innovative thinkers have relied on the open internet to collaborate and to usher our culture into the future.